-- be delayed in obtaining marketing approval for our potential drug candidates; - not obtain marketing approval at all; - obtain approval for indications, dosages or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or - have the medicine removed from the market after obtaining marketing approval.
+- be delayed in obtaining marketing approval for our drug candidates; - not obtain marketing approval at all or regulatory authorities may suspend, vary or withdraw marketing approvals for approved products; - obtain approval for indications, dosages or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or - have the medicine removed from the market after obtaining marketing approval.

 Drug development costs will also increase if we experience delays in testing or in obtaining marketing approvals.
 We do not know whether any clinical trials will begin as planned, will need to be amended or will be completed on schedule, or at all.
-Significant preclinical studies and clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our potential drug candidates, could allow our competitors to bring drug candidates to market before we do, and could impair our ability to successfully commercialize our potential drug candidates, if approved, any of which may harm our business and results of operations.
+Significant preclinical studies and clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our drug candidates, could allow our competitors to bring drug candidates to market before we do, and could impair our ability to successfully commercialize our drug candidates, if approved, any of which may harm our business and results of operations.
 In addition, many of the factors that cause, or lead to a delay in the commencement or completion of, clinical trials may also ultimately lead to termination or suspension of a clinical trial.
 Any of these occurrences may harm our business, financial condition and prospects significantly.
-Any termination of any clinical trial of our potential drug candidates will harm our commercial prospects and our ability to generate revenues.
+Any termination of any clinical trial of our drug candidates will harm our commercial prospects and our ability to generate revenues.